maariaantonina/CompanyApp/readme.md

 This project is simple API connected to MongoDB.

 The DB contains of 3 collections (departments, employees, products) that can be modified using Mongoose models.
-All the API methods are availble in controllers folder.
+All the API methods are available in controllers folder.

+Secondary goal of this project was to implement unit tests methods such as:

+- testing mongoose models validation,
+- testing mongoose models instance methods CRUD,
+- testing endpoints.

 ## Technologies